 My main issue with Wicked is a thematic one.
 I don’t think revisionist fiction works particularly well when it is represented as an extra-canon parallel narrative that disregards the original work’s meaning in the first place.
 There are plenty of exceptions to this – John Gardiner’s Grendel, Jean Rhys’ Wide Sargasso Sea, Stoppard’s Rosencrantz and Guildenstern are Dead, to say nothing of Milton’s Paradise Lost, the spiritual predecessor to Maguire’s novel – but it has to age, and it has to do something that other adaptations or sequels can’t do themselves.
 This tale doesn’t fit the former attribute, being a cask of wine uncorked before its time.
 The century mark is a decent approximation of the time needed for proper perspective to form and for thought to evolve.
 The shortest time between all the examples I’ve cited above is Rhys’ case, which took nearly 120 years and a dramatic restructuring of the global geopolitical landscape to accumulate its resonance.
 Maguire nearly hit that mark, but, for whatever reason, 95 years just wasn’t enough.
 Perhaps it’s because American children’s fiction as we know it hadn’t even existed for much longer.
 It wasn’t a short fable or religious exercise; it was a full-fledged hero’s journey.
 Even harder, in Maguire’s case, was that Fleming’s adaptation is the platonic ideal of Oz itself, finding real potency at a poignant point in time.

-I adore a Vonnegut quote about the absurdity of criticism: it’s “like dressing up in a suit of armor to fight a hot fudge sundae” (I wear my chainmail proudly, fully aware of how ridiculous this art is).
+I adore a Vonnegut quote about the absurdity of criticism: It’s “like dressing up in a suit of armor to fight a hot fudge sundae” (I wear my chainmail proudly, fully aware of how ridiculous this art is).
 Yet this simile feels nearly literal when applied to what Maguire does to Baum’s fiction.
 Its adult jaundice colors a narrative intended for children, rendering the wonder of its world banal by applying the contrast of humanity’s ills to Oz itself.
 The Ozians are prejudiced and genocidal maniacs united under faux-technocratic fascist rule (one can imagine Oz’s Christopher Isherwood penning a volume called Goodbye to Munchkinland), the good witches aren’t good, and the man behind the curtain isn’t just a charlatan but a tyrant as well.
 The first two are boring, similar to how Amazon Logistics seized the North Pole for Red One, and the third is already present in The Wonderful Wizard of Oz itself.

 Yet Wicked, the musical, takes it a step further.
 Not only is The Wicked Witch not evil in the first place but did you know she actually did everything Dorothy was supposed to do?
 She made her companions (or freed one of them from their cages), the very virtue of her existence ensured the downfall of the Wizard, and she precisely planned that her would-be death would be the spark that ignited the revolution.
 Oh, and she’s also the most powerful being who is real magic not fake magic like the Wizard’s gizmos and is the only person who can read the pivotal spellbook and is pretty witty and funny if you only got to know her.
-She is the vengeful nerd, endowed with the power of her fantasy, her every wish fulfilled by the narrative: at least Maguire, for all of his bitterness, knew not to put that fine of a point on it.
+She is the vengeful nerd, endowed with the power of her fantasy, her every wish fulfilled by the narrative: At least Maguire, for all of his bitterness, knew not to put that fine of a point on it.
 Elphaba is a static character, to an extent: She’s self-righteous and independent long before she discovers the origin or extent of her powers, and her evolution over the narrative is the accumulation of things rather than transformative.

 This is the problem with taking Oz out of the mind of Dorothy Gale.
 The dream logic becomes drearily mundane, the romance is made literal rather than enchantingly thematic, and the story becomes a martyrdom narrative with a happily-ever-after ending instead of a sainthood-worthy sacrificial flaying.
 The point of Oz, to an extent, is that it’s an accidental hero’s journey that explores the consequences of getting what one wants.
 In Dorothy’s case, it’s an adventure in a fantastical land, one that she finds only makes her homesick.
 She finds her dream world full of charm and magic, yet only misses Kansas.
-Her journey isn’t accumulative in stature or status: she discovers that what she wanted all along, much like her companions’ desires, was within her the whole time.
+Her journey isn’t accumulative in stature or status: She discovers that what she wanted all along, much like her companions’ desires, was within her the whole time.
 We’ve never quite been able to overcome the disappointment that a black-and-white farm might mean more than the technicolor world she discovers.
 It’s why Baum wrote sequels, it’s why Disney made Return to Oz (the only good revisionist take on the Oz books and drastically underappreciated as such), it’s why Wicked exists.

 Indeed, this fabulous land must be deeper than what we’re shown on the page, the stage, or the screen!
 We identify with the conscious men and women of action within this world – the two major screen versions of Oz this century should be about the Wizard and the Witch, as they did things with purpose and intent rather than by sheer fairy-story accident.
 Yet none of these continuations or revisionist takes will ever eclipse the poignancy of that arc, and the power fantasy of Wicked, with its crushing needs to recenter the world’s locus and to establish Oz as a mediocre Narnia, makes it all the more powerful.
 After all, one can only defy gravity before the sun melts your wings.